Core Concepts

 Common Questions

 Buffers enable diffing.
-By maintaining the full state, we can calculate minimal updates.
+By maintaining the full state, we can calculate minimal updates instead of redrawing everything.

 FeatureRaxolncursesblessed